BilliardGreg/NorseRuneOracle/readme.txt

 e.g.

-1. Upload the `NorseRunesOracle` directory to the `/wp-content/plugins/` directory
+1. Upload the `NorseRuneOracle` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to the Setup and Settings page under Tools for `Norse Runes Oracle Instructions/Setup`